alanjhughes/expo-shazamkit/README.md

 <string>$(PRODUCT_NAME) would like to access your microphone</string>
 ```

+ShazmamKit is only available on iOS 15.0 and above.
+You'll need to set your deployment target to iOS 15.0 or above.

 ## Activate the ShazamKit service

 On your apple developer account page, under `Certificates, Identifiers & Profiles` select `Identifiers`.
 If you have already created an identifier for your app, select it.
 If not, create a new one.
 Under `App Services` enable `ShazamKit`.